Reports & Publications

 The CSR-S Monitor uses a content analysis approach to score CSR reports.
 The CSR-S Monitor scoring rubric categorizes the content of each CSR report into 11 components called “Contextual Elements,” which cover the most common CSR topics.
-Within the elements, the report is scored based on scope of coverage, depth of information, and degree of external verification of the data.
+Within the elements, the report is scored based on scope of coverage and depth of information, as well as the degree of external verification of the data.

 The information provided in this section offers insight into the CSR-S Monitor scoring methodology.
 First, descriptions of the 11 Contextual Elements, including operational definitions and a list of illustrative sub-elements and key topics for each are provided.
 Second, one specific scoring criterion in the Environment Element, including examples from real reports is included.
-Third, sample scorecards for three different companies, including information about how the overall score was calculated and various rankings are illustrated.
+Third, sample scorecards for two different companies, including information about various rankings.

-For more information, refer to the CSR-S Monitor Report; for all scoring data, refer to the Analytics section; and for a closer look at the data and trends from companies in some of the standout industries, refer to the Industry Reports section.
+For more information, refer to the CSR-S Monitor Report (2018 Edition is coming soon); for all scoring data, refer to the Analytics section; and for a closer look at the data and trends from companies in some of the standout industries, refer to the Industry Reports section.

 - Sethi, S. P., Rovenpor, J. L., & Demir, M. (2017).
 Enhancing the quality of reporting in corporate social responsibility guidance documents: The roles of ISO 26000, Global Reporting Initiative and CSR-Sustainability Monitor.
 Business and Society Review, 122(2), 139-163.